Fractional Skyrme lines in ferroelectric barium titanate

 Skyrmions are topologically non-trivial defects originally proposed as a model of nuclei by Tony Skyrme \cite{skyrme1961}, though now various versions of skyrmions are more commonly studied in ferromagnets and other materials.
 They exist due to the topology of the system and their topological stability makes them promising candidates for various applications, with the prototypical application being high density memory storage \cite{fert2013skyrmions}.

 Recently, ferroelectric materials were shown to be a host for non-trivial physics associated with topological defects.
-Some of the examples are in (PbTiO$_3$)$_n$/(SrTiO$_3$)$_n$ superlattices, where evidence of polar vortices and polar skyrmions have been reported \cite{yadav2016, das2019}, and in bulk BiNaTiO$_3$ \cite{yin2021nanoscale} with particular boundary conditions.
-The polar skyrmions and vortices have been reported to have novel features such as chirality \cite{shao2023emergent} and local negative permittivity \cite{das2021local, yadav2019spatially}.
-Standard skyrmions and antiskyrmions have been predicted in a nanowire of BaTiO$_3$ embedded in SrTiO$_3$ \cite{nahas2015}, in strained PbTiO$_3$ \cite{pereira2019}, and at nanoscale in BaTiO3 \cite{gonccalves2023}.
+The most studied are lattices of polar vortices, predicted in \cite{naumov2004unusual, ponomareva2005low} and evidenced in \cite{yadav2016}.
+This motivated the theoretic \cite{nahas2015} and experimental \cite{das2019} searches for lattices with skyrmionic charge.
+The individual units of this lattice are sometimes called (polar) skyrmion ``bubbles".
+A bubble is a localised region of the material where the Polarization has an opposite direction to the background.
+The original bubbles \cite{kornev2004ultrathin, zhang2017nanoscale} were not topologically protected but skyrmion bubbles are \cite{hong2018blowing, yin2021nanoscale}.
+Evidence of localised skyrmion bubbles have been theoretically predicted in BaTiO$_3$ \cite{gonccalves2023} and strained PbTiO$_3$ \cite{pereira2019}.
+Polar skyrmions and vortices have novel features such as chirality \cite{shao2023emergent} and local negative permittivity \cite{das2021local, yadav2019spatially}.
 Vortex-like Ising lines have also been simulated numerically \cite{stepkova2015}.

 In this paper, we show that a new type of defect in ferroelectrics is possible, which we coin a ferroelectric skyrme line.
 These share many properties with skyrmions, such as their topology and chirality, and can be thought of as skyrmions localized on ferroelectric domain walls.
-Since domain walls are ubiquitous in ferroelectrics, we might expect that skyrme lines are more common than skyrmions.
-Indeed, we report the existence of many non-trivial Skyrme lines in barium titanate, despite not finding any stable skyrmions in our model.
+We report the existence of many non-trivial skyrme lines in barium titanate, despite not finding any stable skyrmions in our model.
 Configurations where skyrme topological charge is confined to a domain wall have attracted interest for a long time both in mathematical physics \cite{kudryavtsev1998skyrmions, kudryavtsev1999interactions, gudnason2014domain} and recently in other physical systems such as magnetic systems \cite{cheng2019magnetic, ross2023domain, nagase2021observation} and superconductors \cite{garaud2011topological,garaud2014domain}.